australia outback

 With Australia's vast dimensions, you can imagine that it is hard to pick a season that has ideal weather in each and every corner of the country.
 It often depends on the activities you're planning for your holiday trip.

-This map about the Australian climate classification certainly gives you a better overview of the climate zones in Australia than my descriptions.
+This map certainly gives you a better overview of the climate zones in Australia than my descriptions.

 Anyway, the central parts of Australia have hot summers with temperatures of 40°C and more during the day, while the average day time temps in winter are around 20°C. At night temperatures vary from 20°C in summer to freezing zero in winter.
 Clear blue skies and low humidity make the hot days tolerable.